DevK2S/Study_Partner/.github/ISSUE_TEMPLATE/bug_report.md

 ---
-name: Bug report
+Name: Bug report
-about: Create a report to help us improve
+About: Create a report to help us improve
-title: ''
+Title: ''
-labels: 'Type: Bug'
+Labels: 'Type: Bug'
-assignees: ''
+Assignees: ''

 ---

-## Are you a part of GSSOC' 21?
+## Are you a part of GSSOC' 21 ❔
-- [ ] Yes
+- [ ] Yes ✅
-- [ ] No
+- [ ] No  ❎

 ## Describe the bug
-A clear and concise description of what the bug is.
+A clear and concise description of what kind of bug it is.

 ## To Reproduce
 Steps to reproduce the behavior: